ewellchen/DA-STIN/README.md

 ```
 python train_sim.py
 ```
-To train STIN adversarially on simulated dataset, generate source and target training data by simulate.m and then run:
+To train adversarial STIN by DANN on simulated dataset, generate source and target training data by simulate.m and then run:
 ```
 python train_sim_adver.py
 ```

-To train STIN adversarially on real-world dataset, run:
+To train adversarial STIN by DANN on real-world dataset, run:
 ```
 python train_real_adver.py
 ```